cupy/cupy/docs/source/install.rst

         $ conda install -c conda-forge cupy cudnn cutensor nccl

     Each of them can also be installed separately as needed.
-Note that cuTENSOR is available since CUDA 10.2+.

 .. note::